base-org/web/apps/base-docs/docs/overview.md

 ---
 title: About Base
 slug: /
-description: An overview of Base, an Ethereum L2 platform incubated by Coinbase, focusing on its secure, low-cost, and builder-friendly features, along with its commitment to decentralization and accessibility for the global cryptoeconomy.
+description: An overview of Base, an Ethereum L2 platform incubated by Coinbase, focusing on its secure, low-cost, and builder-friendly features, along with its commitment to decentralization and accessibility for the global crypto economy.
 keywords:
   [
     Base,
     Ethereum L2,
     Coinbase,
     decentralization,
-    cryptoeconomy,
+    crypto economy,
     EVM,
     blockchain,
     OP Stack,